sandialabs/spack-manager/docs/user_profiles/developers/useful_commands.md

 `quick-develop` should be used if you want a rapid development environment without any need for customization.
 This is the fastest and least number of commands to get you started and should work for standard development needs.

+## Environment re-use commands
+These commands are designed to help you efficiently re-use an environment that has already been setup.

+### quick-activate
+`quick-activate` executes the first two steps of the [environment loading process](#environment-loading-process) i.e. `spack-start && spack env activate`.
+To use it you simply pass the directory path to the environment you wish to activate i.e. `quick-activate $SPACK_MANAGER/environments/exawind` and it will activate the environment and add the name of the environment to your shell prompt.

+***When should I use `quick-activate`?***
+Whenever you want to come back to an environment in a new shell.
+There are really no down-sides to this command unless you don't like the environment name being added to your prompt.

+### build-env-dive
+`build-env-dive` takes a spec as an argument and will move you to the location of the build directory for that spec and launch a sub-shell using the spec's build environment.
+This command allows developers to work as if they had built the software manually outside of spack.
+You can call `make`, `make clean`, `make install`, `ctest` etc.
+Simply type `exit` to return to your original shell where you called `build-env-dive`.
+It should be cautioned that diving into this environment can do things like change the version of git/python in your shell.
+Also if you are doing a multi-compnent simply calling `make` will not update the entire stack like `spack install` will.

+***When should I use `build-env-dive`?***
+This command is most effective when you are just iterating on one software component and need to keep executing commands in that environment.
+For a one off like checking a test `spack build-env [spec] [command]` is probably more efficient, but it is also clunkier to use.
+In general `build-env-dive` command should be used freely as long as you are okay with it moving you to directories and are aware of the potential issues related to opening a sub-shell with potentially different configurations.
+In practice this has not been much of an issue.

+## Other Commands

+### remove-spack-prompt
+This command takes no arguments unless you pass `-h` or `--help`.
+It simply removes the prompt with the environment name that the _quick-commands_ add.